Book cover

 3.6 A/B Testing

-Given two versions of a system, A/B Testing (or split testing) is used to choose the one that receives the most interest from users.
+A/B Testing (or split testing) is used to choose between two versions of a system based on user interest.
 The two versions are identical except that one implements requirements A and the other implements requirements B, where A and B are mutually exclusive.
-In this context, we want to decide which requirements we will actually support in the system.
+The goal is to determine which set of requirements should be supported in the final system.
 To make this decision, versions A and B are released to distinct user groups.
-After that, we determine which version has attracted greater interest from users.
-Therefore, A/B Testing can be viewed as a data-driven approach for selecting requirements (or features) that will be supported in a system.
-The winning requirements remain in the system, and the other version is discarded.
+We then assess which version generates greater user interest.
+Thus, A/B Testing serves as a data-driven approach for selecting requirements or features.
+The requirements from the winning version remain in the system, while the other version is discarded.

 version = Math.random(); // random number between 0 and 1